Beat the voicemail roaming trap

 Voicemail is undoubtedly handy, but take your phone abroad and it can end up costing you a fortune.
 Unbelievably, outside Europe some networks will charge you just for someone leaving you a voicemail – even if you never listen to it.
 So here's how to avoid an eye-watering bill.

 Just how pricey can using voicemail overseas get?
 It all depends on the network you're on and the country you're in - and especially whether you're going outside Europe.
-In some cases with Virgin it can cost as much as £2.50/min to receive a voicemail and a further £1.50/min to listen to it (see a full list of prices below).
-So picking up a two-minute message could cost you eight quid.
+In some cases with EE it can cost as much as £1.80/min to receive a voicemail, and a further £1.80/min to listen to it (see a full list of prices below).
+So picking up a two-minute message could cost you over a fiver.

 Why's it so much more outside Europe?
 In what's known as the European Economic Area (which includes 31 countries), there's a blanket ban on charging customers to receive voicemail calls.
 Since the European Union's ban on roaming fees came into force on 15 June, you're no longer charged to listen to voicemails either.
 (Previously you had to pay to pick up messages but the price was capped at 4.7p/min.)

 Outside Europe though, the networks are free to charge what they like and prices rocket.
 Most providers split 'rest of the world' countries into different zones and have tiered charging (the US tends to be pricey, for example, and as a rule of thumb the further afield you venture the more you'll pay).

 What if I just ignore voicemails while I'm away and never pick them up?
 Some providers (and all within Europe) only make you pay if you call to pick up your voicemail.
 But outrageously some, notably EE, will charge you just for being left a voicemail, even if you never actually hear it.

 This can potentially be disastrous - if you take your mobile overseas and are suddenly left a flurry of unexpected voicemails, the bill when you get back could be a nasty surprise.